Update: Edward Appleton recently interviewed Deborah Ancona on the future of qualitative research, expanding upon this piece. Read more here.

-There’s been a lot of discussion recently about how best to describe our Industry – are we market researchers, marketing researchers, Insight experts….?
+There’s been a lot of discussions recently about how best to describe our Industry – are we market researchers, marketing researchers, Insight experts….?

 I suspect that our preoccupation with titles and descriptors stems less from an identity crisis, and more from an underlying resentment that we don’t feel that we get the respect and recognition we feel we deserve.